-Elementary students, (Grades K-5): The student shall be suspended from the regular school program for ten (10) days and referred for the Behavior Intervention Program via the Expulsion Abeyance Office.
-The student shall be placed on a Probationary Substance Contract in lieu of the Behavior Intervention Program Assignment via the Expulsion Abeyance Office.
-The Behavior Intervention Program via the Expulsion Abeyance Office will not be required if the student successfully completes the requirements of the Probationary Substance Contract while at a regular school program.
+Elementary students, (Grades K-5): The student shall be suspended from the regular school program for ten (10) days and referred for the Behavior Intervention Program.
+The student shall be placed on a Probationary Substance Contract in lieu of the Behavior Intervention Program Assignment.
+The Behavior Intervention Program will not be required if the student successfully completes the requirements of the Probationary Substance Contract while at a regular school program.
 The District substance abuse case manager shall monitor/verify that the student remains in compliance with the terms of the Probationary Substance Contract.
-If the student violates the terms of the Probationary Substance Contract then the student shall be placed in a Behavior Intervention Program via the Expulsion Abeyance Office, with Substance Workback.
+If the student violates the terms of the Probationary Substance Contract then the student shall be placed in a Behavior Intervention Program, with Substance Workback.
 The student shall complete the state-certified drug/alcohol rehabilitation or treatment program with a certified addiction professional.
 If the student fails to complete the state certified drug/alcohol rehabilitation or treatment program, the full term of the Behavior Intervention Program Assignment shall be implemented.
 The student may return to a regular school program upon successful completion of the prescribed rehabilitation or treatment program.
 The District substance abuse case manager shall monitor/verify that the student has completed the program.